Sardinera House by Ramon Esteve in Valencia, Spain

 The outdoor space has been designed as an extension of the indoor space.
 The lines that define the building are drawn beyond the walls, marking the patterns of the vegetation, the pavement, the pool and the outdoor lighting.
 The garden displays several zones with very different features.
 Each outdoor zone is singular but belongs to the same concept of a homogeneous indigenous Mediterranean garden.
 The flat and sunny entrance area, contains some olive trees with big twisted trunks that give personality and elegance to the access.
 The sloping area recreates the typical terraces of the hillsides by the sea.
 Pine trees, citrus trees and herbal plants are displayed on these different levels, contained by masonry walls that links the garden

-to the basement of the house.βIt results in a house with several spaces where the sea can be contemplated, from each of its indoor rooms or outdoor areas.β (RamΓ³n Esteve).
+“It results in a house with several spaces where the sea can be contemplated, from each of its indoor rooms or outdoor areas.”
+(Ramón Esteve).

 Ad hoc design

-The interior design has been totally made by RamΓ³n Esteve Estudio.
+The interior design has been totally made by Ramón Esteve Estudio.
 The pavement is made of off-white polished concrete, continuous both inside and outside.
 All the timber is whitened Accoya wood.
 The large hanging benches in the bathrooms are made of natural stone.
 The pool vases are also made of polished concrete in different tones.
 There is a lounge area by both swimming pools, defined by its flat cobblestone pavement.

-–Ramon Esteve
+Ramon Esteve